 Project workshops were held in 2020 and 2021, prior to the Council Study Sessions.
 In 2022, a series of workshops were held for each of the City's six Council Neighborhoods Committee neighborhoods.
 Along with those workshops, the City collected comments through an online comment tool.
 In December 2023, a tenant-focused workshop was held.
 Throughout this time, staff met with neighborhood groups, interest groups, and other stakeholders about the project.
-A summary of 2022-2024 workshops, meetings and online input is attached as Exhibit 3.
+Attachment 3 provides a summary of 2022-2024 workshops, meetings, and online input, including a March 2024 meeting with the Mountain View Tenants Coalition.